dfernandes25/dfernandes25.github.io/_posts/2024-01-10-Recent-Projects.markdown

 - Rearchitect and implement a Google Workspace solution for email and document services
 - Rearchitect and implement a Zoom Room solution for online meeting spaces
 - Rearchitect and implement a Meraki multi-point network solution for site-to-site communications
+- Build discovery and compliance reporting solutions for legal proceedings